Particular/docs.particular.net/Content/NServiceBus/nservicebus-sagas-and-concurrency.md

 Another option is to use a [transaction isolation level](http://msdn.microsoft.com/en-us/library/system.transactions.isolationlevel.aspx) of serializable but that causes [excessive locking](http://msdn.microsoft.com/en-us/library/ms173763.aspx)so the performance degradation is considerable. **NOTE**: “Serializable” is the default isolation level for TransactionScopes.

-In [NServiceBus V4.0 the default isolation level will be “ReadCommitted”](https://github.com/NServiceBus/NServiceBus/issues/656), which is a more sensible default.
+In [NServiceBus V4.0 the default isolation level is “ReadCommitted”](https://github.com/NServiceBus/NServiceBus/issues/656), which is a more sensible default.

 Next steps